g-salter/g-salter/README.md

 - 👋 Hi, I’m Gideon Salter.
 I'm a Develomental Psychologist working as a Postdoctoral Researcher at the University of York.
-To find out more about what I do, please visit https://gideonsalter.com/.
+To find out more about me and what I do, please visit https://gideonsalter.com/.

 <!---
 g-salter/g-salter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.